 We first explore the relation of our exposure measures with carbon intensities.
-Higher levels of carbon emissions (relative to a firm's asset base) should be related to at least some of our exposure measures.
-Notably, high carbon intensities might attract the scrutiny of regulators seeking to reduce emissions because of international agreements to keep global warming within certain limits (Ilhan, Sautner, and Vilkov, 2020).
+Higher carbon intensities should be related to at least some of our exposure measures.
+Notably, high carbon intensities might attract the scrutiny of regulators seeking to reduce emissions because of international agreements to limit global warming.
 This regulatory attention to firms is likely to emerge as a topic of conversation in earnings calls, though high carbon intensities may also spur technological innovation that provides firms with new opportunities in the market place.
-Utilities, for example, which have a large carbon footprint (see OA Table 14) may have strong incentives to develop low-carbon alternatives (e.g., wind or solar farms), which provide future opportunities.
-On the other hand, carbon emissions should be unrelated to a firm's exposure to physical shocks, such as floods, storms, or ice.
+Utilities, for example, which have a large carbon footprint (see IA Table 13) may have strong incentives to develop low-carbon alternatives (e.g., wind or solar farms), which provide future opportunities.
+On the other hand, a firm's carbon emissions should be unrelated to its exposure to physical shocks, such as floods, storms, or ice.